Mexico issues arrest warrants on sixth anniversary of disappearance of 43 college students | Law-Order

 Mexico issues arrest warrants on sixth anniversary of disappearance of 43 college students

-Mexican authorities issued dozens of arrest warrants for police and soldiers on Saturday who they believe may have participated in the 2014 disappearance of 43 Mexican college students, head of the investigation said.
+Mexican authorities have issued dozens of arrest warrants for police and soldiers whom they believe may have participated in the 2014 disappearance of 43 Mexican college students, head of the investigation said on Saturday.

 - READ MORE ON: